Full Circle (Loretta Lynn album): Critical reception

 Full Circle was released to strong reviews and near universal acclaim.
 It received a rating of 84 at Metacritic.com to date.
 Country Weekly called the album "a wonderful and welcome piece of work, 14 solid songs that shift easily from Appalachian mountain soul to pure country and even spiritual fare.
 Plus, Loretta has simply never sounded better."
 Pitchfork wrote "She makes a grab-bag late-late-career album feel not only emotionally grounded, but like a powerful choice."
-Houston Press' positive review writes "For an artist who has been so incredibly prolific, it's statistically improbable that, at 83 years old, Lynn would be recording some of the best music of her career."
+Houston Presss positive review writes "For an artist who has been so incredibly prolific, it's statistically improbable that, at 83 years old, Lynn would be recording some of the best music of her career."
 Spin opined that it was "a mandatory look back at one of country music's most essential artists."
 In Vice, Robert Christgau named "Everybody Wants to Go to Heaven" and "Wine Into Water" as highlights while summing the album up as "remakes that never seem redundant from an 83-year-old who's lived clean but never been a prig about it".